Deulfi/uosc-controls-modifier/README.md

 All buttons with the provided state name will be shown.
 Default state will be shown for all other buttons.

 `set-default` statename
-A different state will be marked as default state.
+A different state will be marked as default state. (used in profiles)

 `revert-default`
-Reverts to the original default state.
+Reverts to the original default state. (used in profiles)

 ## Button:
 - Each button can have multiple states (state_1, state_2, state_3, etc.) defining: